digital-loukoum/gravity/documentation/src/routes/changelog/index.md

+## 0.9.46

+- add `@ContentType` decorator to handle custom content types.
+- update bunker version with a fix to handle large strings.

 ## 0.9.45

 - use typezer@0.9.30

 ## 0.9.44

 - `onResponseSend` get two new parameters: `data` or `error`.
 Useful to catch all errors that happen server-side.